What is a coloboma?

 What are the symptoms of a coloboma?

 The symptoms depend on the affected area.
-For example, if it affects the iris, it has the appearance of a cat's eye or a lock, or, if it affects the eyelid, it is noticeable that it is not fully developed.
+For example, if it affects the iris, it has the appearance of a cat's eye or a lock.
+If it affects the eyelid, it is noticeable that it is not fully developed.

 Depending on the size, some types of coloboma can cause a loss of vision, which can involve the vision being blurred or not having vision in any specific location of the visual field.
 Another symptom that occurs occasionally is a greater sensitivity to light.